 Keeping tenants happy is rarely a simple task, but small upgrades can go a long way in the satisfaction department.
 A great way to keep up with and track upgrades is to include in them in your property maintenance plan.

-Properly maintaining a commercial property should be considered a priority for any property management professional.
+Good commercial property maintenance should be considered a priority for any property manager.
 This can be daunting because simply keeping up with basic maintenance and efficiently responding to emergency maintenance requests isn’t enough.
 These are reactive approaches to property maintenance.
 Preventative maintenance will reduce the amount of required reactive maintenance, protecting both you and your tenants.

 A proactive maintenance plan should consider all aspects of a commercial property including: